For additional information, read the Nomination Form PDF

-This three-story brick warehouse on the southside of Preston Avenue was constructed in 1909 for the King Lumber Company.
-This vernacular building has the stepped gables and corbeled cornice stops that were popular a century earlier.
+This three-story brick warehouse on the south side of Preston Avenue was constructed in 1909 for the King Lumber Company.
+The vernacular building has the stepped gables and corbeled cornice stops that were popular a century earlier.
 The King Lumber Company appears to have gone out of business during the Great Depression, but the building has continued to be utilized for a series of commercial enterprises since that time.

 VLR: Virginia Landmarks Register